spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/channel-marketing/partner-campaigns/index.html.md

 1. Vartopia picks up lead and assigns to partner in Vartopia based on ID
 1. Lead/Contact fields for Partner information are automatically populated

+### Returning Trial Requesters

+GitLab allows only one self-managed trial license key per user.
+In the case, when a lead returns and attempts to fill out the self-managed trial form from Partners, they will be prompt with a rejection email.

+As partner leads are [suspended](/handbook/marketing/channel-marketing/partner-campaigns/#email-management) from receiving marketing communciations, the `Marketing Suspended` status is temporarily switch to `False` to send the email to the recipient.

 # Setup in Marketo